TAB MANAGEMENT

 Do background processes keep running when a tab is suspended?

 Yes.
-Only rendering is suspended.
-The shell process, all child processes, and all I/O continue normally.
+Chau7 only suspends rendering when a tab is inactive.
+The shell process, all child processes, and all I/O continue normally in Chau7.
 Output is buffered in the scrollback and rendered instantly when you switch to the tab.

 Is there any delay when switching to a suspended tab?

 No perceptible delay.
-The terminal state is reconstructed from the scrollback buffer in a single frame, typically under 1 millisecond.
-It appears instant.
+Chau7 reconstructs the terminal state from the scrollback buffer in a single frame, typically under 1 millisecond.
+Switching to a suspended tab in Chau7 appears instant.